 Out of all the different blogging platforms out there, WordPress is the most popular and perhaps the most versatile.
-Unfortunately, WordPress is also one of the most popular platforms for hackers to attack you due to its high number of users and its known vulnerabilities (hackers like to share exploits with each other).
-As a single example, a single piece of malware infected over 100,000 sites last year, and there are plenty more attacks where that came from.
-Hackers love to attack websites to go after subscriber and reader data, and you have a duty to protect that (or else your reputation will suffer).
+Unfortunately, WordPress is also one of the most popular platforms for hackers to attack.
+Due to its high number of users and its known vulnerabilities (hackers like to share exploits with each other).
+As a single example, a single piece of malware infected over 100,000 sites last year.
+There are plenty more attacks where that came from.
+Hackers love to attack websites to go after subscriber and reader data, and you have a duty to protect that.

 Here are a few tips about WordPress security that you might not have known: